-Our desire at Atletico Santa Rosa Soccer Club is to help players with that dream to develop their skills and knowledge of the game.
+Thinking about playing soccer in college?
+Our desire at Atlético is to help players with that dream to develop their skills and knowledge of the game.
 It is never too early to begin learning about the recruiting process and steps to becoming a student athlete.
-Our Director of Coaching has many contacts and connections at various Universities and Colleges.
-Begin with the links to information provided below, and let us partner with you in making the journey.

 The majority of students and parents believe talented high school athletes are actively recruited and offered "full-ride" sports scholarships by Division I college coaches.
 The reality is that only 2% of these athletes are "actively recruited" by leading college coaches, leaving the remaining 98% to "recruit themselves" through self- directed efforts.